 There is no appeal process.
 Applicants that are not successfully funded under one call for proposal can submit another application in a future call.
 Applicants are strongly encouraged to refer to the Project Implementation Guidelines for details on the project eligibility criteria that will demonstrate attributes that strong projects should emulate.

-A project can start immediately after the contract between the projects Lead Partner and the Ministry for Foreign Affairs (MFA) Finland has been signed.
+A project can start immediately after the Grant Agreement has been signed.

 All applicants will receive an email confirming that their application has been received.
 Please check your email spam folder if you do not receive the notification after completing the submission, as it might have been classified as spam by your email server.
 If you do not receive an email notification within 24 hours of submitting your application please contact the SAIS PMO at email@example.com immediately.